 Currently, statute requires that the official livable wage be the average of the urban and rural livable wages for the family configuration of two adults with no children.
-Because of this, the official livable wage is neither representative of the livable wage for household in an urban area nor the livable wage for a household in a rural area.
+Because of this, the official livable wage is neither representative of the livable wage for a household in an urban area nor the livable wage for a household in a rural area.
 Therefore, the Committee recommends that future reports include two official livable wages; one for urban areas and one for rural areas.
 This recommendation would require a statutory change.

-Component Review:
+Component Review and Additional Recommendations for JFC Approval:

+Food

-Food: The Committee reviewed the current methodology for determining food costs for the basic needs budget.
-They decided to stick with the assumption that households spend what is equivalent to the moderate food plan as published by the United States Department of Agriculture (USDA) and the Consumer Expenditure Survey (CES).
+The Committee reviewed the current methodology for determining food costs for the basic needs budget.
+They do not recommend any changes to the assumption that households spend what is equivalent to the moderate food plan as published by the United States Department of Agriculture (USDA) and the Consumer Expenditure Survey (CES).

 The basic needs budgets report has historically assumed that the individual in the single adult household configuration is a female.
 The Committee recommends that the methodology be updated so that single households reflect an average between the male and female budget for a single adult household.
+Two adult households will not be affected by this change.